RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Geography/Stars/List of Stars Named After People and Places.md

 title: List of Stars Named After People and Places
 enableToc: true
 tags:
-- index
+  - type:index
-- star
+  - subject:star
-- star_system
+  - subject:star_system
 ---

 This page serves as an index of [[Encyclopedia Mysenvaria/Science/Phenomena/Stars|stars]] named after people, places, and other miscellaneous things.
 Stars on this page are categorized by what they are named after.